Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 The {\it time-like} interval traversed by the particle is still $s(t) = ct$, so that $s'(t,r) \simeq (1-r_{\rm S}/2r)s(t)$, as in Eq. (\ref{Karolyhazy_s'}).
 However, $s(t) = ct$ also represents the {\it space-like} interval that {\it would} have been measured, had the particle's mass not perturbed the background.
 Hence, K{\' a}rolyh{\' a}zy's interpretation of the symbols $s$ and $s'$, as representing the `true' (CoM) frame and measured (lab frame) values of the space-time interval traversed by the particle, is {\it equivalent} to ours, in which they represent intervals in the non-perturbed and perturbed backgrounds, respectively.

-As stated in Sec. \ref{sect2.1}, we now show explicitly that Eq. (\ref{Karolyhazy_s'}) holds even more generally.
+We now show, explicitly, that Eq. (\ref{Karolyhazy_s'}) holds even more generally.
 Suppose that, rather than measuring the space-like interval between the particle and the detector -- which corresponds to the coordinate distance $r$, even if the two are not equivalent -- we instead choose to measure a much larger interval.
-For example, let us imagine that the particle is surrounded by a horizon, at a (classically) fixed distance $s'$ from its CoM.
+For example, let us imagine that the particle is surrounded by a horizon, at a fixed distance $s'$ from its CoM.
 Furthermore, let us imagine that, if the gravitational field of the particle were absent, the horizon would be located at a fixed distance $s = l_{*}$ rather than $s'$.

 Our experimental procedure is then as follows.
 A photon is emitted from the particle at $r=0$ and absorbed by the detector in the lab frame (as before) after a time $t_1$.
 This completes a measurement of the space-like interval $s_1' \simeq (1-r_{\rm S}/2r)s_1$, where $s_1 = c t_1$.
-Simultaneously, or {\it near} simulataneously, a photon emitted from a point on the horizon at $t_2=t_1-t_{*}$, where $t_{*} = l_{*}/c$, also arrives at $r$ and is absorbed by the detector.
+Simultaneously, or near simultaneously (i.e., within a time interval $\sim r/c$), a photon emitted from a point on the horizon at $t_2=t_1-t_{*}$, where $t_{*} = l_{*}/c$, also arrives at $r$ and is absorbed by the detector.
 This completes a measurement of the space-like interval $s_2' \simeq (1-r_{\rm S}/2r)s_2$, where $s_2 = -ct_2 > 0$.
 This result follows directly from the independence of the space-time coordinates $r$ and $t$ where, in our experimental procedure, $t$ is identified with the flight time of a photon and $r$ is identified with the position of the detector.
 Together, these interactions complete the measurement of a space-like interval given by

 The time-like interval traversed by the particle during the flight time of {\it both} photons is $s = ct_{*} = l_{*}$, so that this procedure is equivalent to projecting the entire world-line of the particle, traced out over $t_{*}$, onto the detector at $r$.